Last updated: 14 March 2023

 Early last year, while isolating in our homes, many Singaporeans turned to technology to stay in touch with friends and family over video calls, online games and video sharing platforms.
 From communication with loved ones to e-payment and online work—it is clear that the pandemic has accelerated the role of technology in almost all aspects of our lives.
 However, as the nation embraced the digital wave, less tech-savvy communities such as the elderly, persons with disabilities and less privileged families may have felt left behind, or worse, became at-risk of cyberattacks.

-Dedicated to building a safe and inclusive digital society where all Singaporeans are digitally empowered, we rewind the year to catch up with Infocomm Media Development Authority’s (IMDA) three major initiatives aimed to bridge the digital skills gap and place easy-to-use resources in the hands of these communities.
+Dedicated to building a safe and inclusive digital society where all Singaporeans are digitally empowered, we rewind the year to catch up with Infocomm Media Development Authority’s (IMDA) three major initiatives aimed to promote digital literacy, bridge the digital skills gap, and place easy-to-use resources in the hands of these communities.

 Join us as we look back over 2021 and the great strides taken towards inclusivity through the Digital for Life (DfL) movement, the Singapore Digital Office (SDO) and the SG Together Alliance for Action's (AfA) online ordering for hawkers.